 Mike has made frequent local and national speaking appearances before professional, business, civic, and student groups on zoning; constitutional issues, including takings, religious land use, and equal protection law; and other land use and environmental law subjects.
 He is a contributing author of the Massachusetts Zoning Manual, co-edited an American Bar Association treatise on religious land use law, and has contributed articles on land use and constitutional law topics to numerous other publications.
 He co-chairs an annual seminar on zoning for Massachusetts Continuing Legal Education.
 The Massachusetts Superior Court has qualified him as an expert witness on land use permitting.

-Michael has been selected to the Massachusetts Super Lawyers list from 2004 to 2015 and for 2017 and 2018.
+Michael has been selected to the Massachusetts Super Lawyers list from 2004 to 2015 and from 2017 to 2019.
 He has been listed in The Best Lawyers in America© in the area of Land Use and Zoning Law since 2013 and in the area of Real Estate Law since 2016.